What are the common types of boards and board roles?

 Corporate Boards of Directors

 The roles and responsibilities of corporate boards can vary depending on the size and nature of the organization.
-However, common roles include appointing and evaluating the CEO and other executive officers, approving major financial decisions and budgets, reviewing and approving corporate policies and strategies, assessing performance and risk management, and representing the interests of shareholders.
+However, common duties include appointing and evaluating the CEO and other executive officers, approving major financial decisions and budgets, reviewing and approving corporate policies and strategies, assessing performance and risk management, and representing the interests of shareholders.

 Publicly listed companies in the U.S. are legally required to have a Board of Directors.
-Members of the board of directors are elected by shareholders at the annual meeting.
-The board’s nomination committee are usually responsible for nominating board candidates.
+Members of the board of directors are elected by shareholders at the annual meetings.
+The board’s nomination committee is usually responsible for nominating board candidates.
+In privately held companies, directors are often appointed by owners or investors.

 Nonprofit Boards of Directors